 The medical professional performing a procedure must follow certain precautions.
 For example, he needs to properly wash his hands.
 He must be careful not to contaminate sterile equipment by touching it with a non-sterile surface.
 He needs to properly disinfect the patient’s surrounding skin.

-If the medical professionals fail to properly follow these procedures, a MRSA infection can result.
-Such an infection may be fatal.
-Or it may cause permanent damage.
+If the medical professionals fail to properly follow these procedures, an MRSA infection can result.
+Such an infection may be fatal or it may cause permanent damage.

 If you or a loved one suffered a serious injury from an MRSA infection after a medical procedure, contact a medical malpractice lawyer.
 Do so immediately.
 There are deadlines to take legal action to obtain compensation.
 In some cases in New Jersey, the first deadline is only 90 days from the date of the procedure.
 Other cases have initial deadlines that are longer.